How Much Does An Average Horse Weighs

 Light Horses: These are typically used as racehorses, eventers, and show horses.
 They include breeds like the Thoroughbred and the Arabian, weighing between 900 to 1,200 pounds.
 On the other hand, Stock Horses, such as the American Quarter Horse, typically weigh between 1,000 and 1,300 pounds.

-Stock Equines, Such as the American Quarter Horse, typically consider between 1,000 and 1,300 extra pounds.
+Stock Equines, Such as the American Quarter Horse, typically weigh between 1,000 and 1,300 extra pounds.

 Draft Horses: These are referred to as heavy steeds and can weigh anywhere from 1,600 to an astonishing 2,200 pounds.